-In connection with the streamlining of operations, we incurred restructuring charges in the first quarter of 2012 of \$2.1 million related to severance, other termination benefits and outplacement services and \$1.7 million related to the impairment and accelerated depreciation of various assets and leasehold improvements.
-We do not expect to incur additional significant restructuring charges during 2013 related to these streamlining activities.
+In connection with the streamlining of operations, we incurred restructuring charges in the first half of 2012 of \$2.1 million related to severance, other termination benefits and outplacement services, \$2.1 million related to the impairment and accelerated depreciation of various assets and leasehold improvements, and \$0.3 million related to moving and other facility charges.
+The Company does not expect to incur additional significant restructuring charges during 2013 related to these streamlining activities.